TheoSlater/arkgen/README.md

 This project empowers developers to craft dynamic, responsive chat experiences integrated with AI models.
 The core features include:

-- 🧩 **[Emoji] Modular Architecture:** Clear separation of layout, components, and API layers for easy scalability and maintenance
+- 🧩 ** Modular Architecture:** Clear separation of layout, components, and API layers for easy scalability and maintenance
-- ⚡ **[Emoji] Real-time Streaming:** Supports streaming responses from the Ollama AI model for natural, engaging conversations
+- ⚡ ** Real-time Streaming:** Supports streaming responses from the Ollama AI model for natural, engaging conversations
-- 🎨 **[Emoji] Custom Theming:** Built-in dark mode with Material-UI for a cohesive visual experience
+- 🎨 ** Custom Theming:** Built-in dark mode with Material-UI for a cohesive visual experience
-- 🛠️ **[Emoji] Developer-Friendly:** TypeScript, ESLint, and comprehensive configuration files streamline development and ensure code quality
+- 🛠️ ** Developer-Friendly:** TypeScript, ESLint, and comprehensive configuration files streamline development and ensure code quality
-- 🚀 **[Emoji] Optimized Performance:** Next.js configurations and styling pipelines designed for fast, reliable deployment
+- 🚀 ** Optimized Performance:** Next.js configurations and styling pipelines designed for fast, reliable deployment

 ---